Mabtoor-Mabx/Mabtoor-Mabx/README.md

 🔥Plant Leaf Disease Detection Using Deep Learning

-  Our Final Year Project based on 36 different classes of plants
+  Our Final Year Project is based on 36 different classes of plants

   Build Deep learning Model with more than 98% of accuracy